florinsalasan/homegrown-organic-emulators/README.md

 - [x] CHIP-8 interpreter has instructions implemented, needs to be debugged, some things like timers & keypad need to be double checked.
 - [x] CHIP-8 is now passing all tests I can throw at it other than display wait, so I'm considering this project finished, could add a changeable game speed again though
-- [ ] Get the NES emulator working
+- [x] Get the NES emulator working -> Working with a hardcoded test rom, see nes readme for more details